 Dr. Mian suggests the following for those who normally gain a good night’s rest and are just struggling through the time change.
 “Get out in the sun and exercise during the day, limit caffeine intake especially after lunch and avoid taking naps so you are tired when it’s time to go to bed,” says Dr. Mian.

 “A routine can help both adults and children adapt easier.
 Get up and go to bed at the same time every day.
-Trade out checking email, surfing the internet and watching YouTube videos with a warm bath and reading a book,” adds Dr. Mian.
-“Our increased exposure to light from electronic devices such as phones, TVs and laptops is seriously affecting our sleep cycles.
-Consider setting a timer on your kids’ technology that automatically shuts them down at a certain time to prevent any late night technology use.
-Ideally, outside of school work, children should limit exposure electronic devices to 2 hours a day.”
+Trade out checking email, surfing the internet, and watching YouTube videos with a warm bath and reading a book,” adds Dr. Mian.
+“Our increased exposure to light from electronic devices such as phones, TVs, and laptops is seriously affecting our sleep cycles.
+Consider setting a timer on your kids’ technology that automatically shuts them down at a certain time to prevent any late-night technology use.
+Ideally, outside of school work, children should limit exposure to electronic devices to 2 hours a day.”

 Sleep Disorder Assessment